Mobile Home Insurance in 2024 (Everything You Should Know)

 Modular homes are typically delivered in segments and then are assembled at the site on a permanent foundation.
 They can be single-story or multiple stories, and are constructed with either a basement or crawlspace.

 Manufactured homes and modular homes must conform to different sets of standards or building codes.
 While manufactured homes are governed by the Department of Housing and Urban Development (HUD) for things such as fire safety, design, and construction, modular homes follow the building codes of the jurisdiction in which they are constructed.
-This means the same building codes that apply to a house being built in a town, apply to a modular home that is assembled there.

 The differences between mobile and manufactured homes are a bit less distinct.
 Some use the terms interchangeably to indicate housing that is constructed at a factory and then delivered completed to the home site.